How I Stopped Being a Skinny Guy

 My third mistake was thinking that my muscles grew when I was working out in the gym.
 I would show up to the weight room 6, maybe 7 days out of the week with no rest days.
 Again, my muscles didn't have enough time to recover and build.
 I was basically tearing them down, over and over in a relentless pursuit of attaining bigger and bigger muscles.
 I couldn't grasp the concept of rest and recovery and the time it takes to build muscle .

 My fourth mistake was to perform 5 maybe 6 different exercises per muscle group.
-This is simply way too much for anyone.
-I cut out all unnecessary exercises and kept the ones that produced the best results.
+This is simply way too many exercises.
+Really, to get the best results, one should be doing half of this (two to three exercises per body part) - Cut out all unnecessary exercises and keep the ones that produce the best results.
 Once I started using one compound exercise per body part, my muscle responded right away.

 My fifth mistake was to simply staying in the gym way too long.
 I'd be in there for two hours plus doing these crazy routines.
 Anything after an hour is pretty much a waste of time and effort (provided you're working hard enough).
 There is no reason to stay any longer than one hour in the gym.
 These days my workouts are brief but intense (About 45 minutes in length and no longer than an hour).